normanzb/playcorder-core-as3/README.md

 ##Acknowledge

-This library internally used below 3rd party libraries, playcorder cannot work as what we have nowaday without the efforts from the authors.
+This library internally used or is using below 3rd party libraries, playcorder cannot work as what we have nowaday without the efforts from the authors.

 Shine MP3 Encoder:  Gabriel Bouvigne <http://gabriel.mp3-tech.org/>